What do I need to have with me to get a Husky One Card (UConn ID)?

 What happens if my ID stops working?

 It is important to take good care of your ID card.
-The One Card Office has ID holders, lanyards, and smart wallets available.
+The One Card Office has ID holders and lanyards available.
 Keeping the ID card in a holder will lessen the risk of damage.
 The One Card Office will replace, at no charge, any non-functioning ID card that exhibits normal wear.
 Normal wear is defined as any damage that is caused by swiping the ID card through authorized equipment.
+Please note: If you use a wireless charger, you must remove your UConn ID from your phone holder before charging.
+Damage incurred by not following this procedure will result in a $30 replacement fee.
 The One Card Office will charge a replacement fee of $30 for non-functioning ID cards that are determined to be caused by improper care and handling.
 Examples include bent cards, gouged cards, cards with vertical scratches or gouges on the magnetic stripe.
 Any ID card with a hole punch that interferes with the function of the ID card will also be charged a $30 replacement fee.

 Can my friends use my ID?